pileupbuster/pileupbuster.github.io/README.md

 ## Acknowledgments

 This idea is not unique - we first noticed it being used by the Australian DX helper website developed by Greg and Grant.
 Kudos to them for the innovative approach!
 Check out their excellent work in the amateur radio community.
+The first working versions of Pileupbuster were designed and built by BrianBruff and all credit goes to him for that.
+I (Ei6JGB, Daithi) have since taken over the project and will be developing it further.

 ## Project Goals